Adrien Rabiot: Juventus

 On 1 July 2019, Rabiot signed for Italian Serie A champions Juventus on a free transfer.
 He made his debut for the club on 24 August, in the team's opening match of the 2019–20 Serie A season, coming on as a second-half substitute for Sami Khedira in a 1–0 away win over Parma.
 He scored his first goal for the club on 7 July 2020 – the opening goal in a 4–2 away loss to Milan in Serie A – with a "spectacular finish from the edge of the box – after running with the ball from his own half."

-On 9 March 2021, he scored his first Champions League goal with Juventus in a 3–2 win after extra-time against FC Porto in the 2020–21 UEFA Champions League round of 16; however, Juventus were eliminated on away goals.
+On 9 March 2021, he scored his first Champions League goal with Juventus in a 3–2 win after extra-time against Porto in the 2020–21 UEFA Champions League round of 16; however, Juventus were eliminated on away goals.
+On 27 June 2023, he signed a one-year contract extension with the club until 2024.
+On 30 December, he scored the winning goal in a 1–0 victory over Roma.

+He left Juventus in July 2024.

+Marseille

+On 17 September 2024, Rabiot signed for French side Marseille on a free transfer.

+On 19 August 2025, the club announced that Rabiot, alongside teammate Jonathan Rowe, had been placed on the transfer list due to "unacceptable behavior in the locker room" following Marseille's 1–0 loss away to Rennes.
+Their altercation was described as an "English pub fight" by manager Roberto De Zerbi, and as "extremely violent" by president Pablo Longoria.

+AC Milan

+On 1 September 2025, Rabiot returned to Serie A, joining AC Milan on a three-year deal.